Veronica1125/User-Experience-Design/README.md

 # User-Experience-Design

-A mocked a food delivery mobile app prototype by Axure8 RP.
+Designed a mocked a food delivery mobile application prototype by Axure8 RP.